Awesome content, even better software. Just think what our technology could do for you.

 7. Course Design

 While having a set of pre-made courses through an LMS is a given, you should also be able to turn that awesome PowerPoint presentation that you labored over for hours into a course that could be assigned to the attendees of that meeting.
-Instructional design is one of the key components to look for in LMS; basically, it means that the system will work with you to design precisely the course that you want made.
+Instructional design is one of the key components to look for in LMS; basically, it means the system will work with you to design the course to your specifications.

 You should also check to see if the LMS has course creation tools and content development, in order to create coursework directly related to your company and/or department.
 Having the option for course feedback is another great addition, as you can target where the coursework can improve.
-Ultimately, you need a eLearning system that allows for you to modify and design the courses that your business needs.
+Ultimately, you need an eLearning system that allows you to modify and design the courses that your business needs.

 Be sure that any LMS service you’re evaluating has tools for communicative work, like discussion boards, to encourage conversation between course takers.
 Easy file exchanges and group note-taking are other important features to look for during your evaluation.
-Having centralized resource management capabilities, such as a the ability to create your own centralized library for company and/or department-specific content, is another must-have in any competent eLearning system.
+Having centralized resource management capabilities, such as the ability to create your own centralized library for company- and/or department-specific content, is another must-have in any competent eLearning system.

 It’s easy to see why eLearning is becoming the standard for employee training and certification in today’s workplace - in fact, almost 60% of companies claimed that using learning technology had a noticeable effect on their employee engagement.
-And with increasing number of tech savvy millennials entering into corporate America, eLearning is only expected to expand and grow.
-Utilizing a LMS system like CypherWorx can help you not only retain employees, but can also ensure that your people are working to the best of their ability.
+And with an increasing number of tech-savvy millennials entering into corporate America, eLearning is only expected to expand and grow.
+Utilizing an LMS system like CypherWorx can help you not only retain employees but can also ensure that your people are working to the best of their ability.